Some important policies to keep in mind as you plan your event

 It is important that off-campus groups receive accurate information about the College.
 If a student event planner wishes to sponsor a tour for an off-campus group, this must be registered through OSL.
 OSL will work with Admissions to provide support.
 Events of this nature will not be approved in April, as this is during Admissions Open House events; staff and resources are limited.

 Student organizations are required to register their trips with the Office of Student Life at least one week prior to departure.
 If a trip is going overnight or out of the country, two weeks is required.
 Any student organization trip not registered with OSL is considered unauthorized by the College.

 To register your trip with OSL, begin by completing the Travel Registration Form.
 Then contact the Office of Student Life to discuss the trip details.

 Student organizations can use personal vehicles, College vehicles, or hire a chartered transportation service for their trips.
-Students are encouraged to have passengers sign a Passenger Waiver if using personal vehicles.
+Students need to have passengers sign a Passenger Waiver if using personal vehicles.
 Please refer to Facilities Management for policies pertaining to use of College vehicles.
 All chartered companies must be approved through Risk Management.
 Check here for a list of approved companies.

 - On Campus: Johnson Student Center 102